nitrowinproject/NitroWin/README.md

    <h1>NitroWin</h1>

-   <p>Automatically configures your Windows installation for better privacy and usability</p>
+   <p>Give Windows some of that Nitro</p>
 </div>

 ## Features

-- Improved privacy
+### :lock: · Improved privacy

+I removed a lot of telemetry and if you use WinUtil and O&O ShutUp together with NitroWin, you'll basically have all possible telemetry options turned off.

-- Reduced bloat
+### :sunglasses: · Reduced bloat

+Another thing that this doesn't come with is bloat.
+But I still included everything you need for a normal Windows installation.
+If you're missing something or want something removed you can always do that later.

-- More FPS
+### :rocket: · More FPS

+While I can't guarantee this one, it should definitely be better than a stock Windows install.
+I didn't make NitroWin for more FPS, but rather for the improved privacy.

-- No need to reinstall Windows
+### :metal: · No need to reinstall Windows

-- No ads and completely Open Source
+I'd still absolutely recommend reinstalling Windows but most of the tweaks work on already existing installations.
+You can probably apply all tweaks which aren't in the [answer file](assets/autounattend/autounattend.xml).

+### :do_not_litter: · No custom branding

+This mod doesn't come with any sort of custom branding to keep Windows as clean as possible.

+### :shield: · No security features disabled

+Unlike other custom Windows modifications, I'm not disabling anything security related.

+### :mag: · Completely open source

+This project is completely open source.
+Please note that Windows is not open source.
+(Why would you even think that?)

-- Create a installation media
+### :window: · Create an optimized Windows installation

-## When do I use this?

-It is recommended to use this while setting up a fresh Windows install.

-Although, (almost) all Tweaks from NitroWin which aren't in the [answer file](assets/autounattend/autounattend.xml) can be imported into an existing Windows installation.
+This is the most obvious one, I don't think I have to say anything about that one.

 ## How do I use this?

-1. Download this repository.
+1. Download or clone this repository.
 2. Open up an elevated PowerShell prompt inside of the downloaded repository.
 3. Run the following commands inside of that prompt: